BumbleBeeElegy/literary-quotes-api/docs/reference/get-quotes-by-work.md

 # Get quotes by work

 Fetch quotes filtered by the literary work.
-Supports pagination and sorting options.
+You can use the `work`, `work_like`, or `work_id` query parameters.
+Supports sorting and pagination options.

 ## Method